Peter Folger: Personal life

 He married twice, first to Inés Mejía (1907–2007), the daughter of Encarnacion Mejía, the consul general for El Salvador, and wife Gertrude Guirola, sister of Edwin Mejía (b.
 1897), and member of a prestigious California land grant family hailing from San Salvador.
 They went on to have two children, Abigail Anne (b.
 1943) and Peter Jr. (b.
 1945).
 Inés filed for divorce which was granted in 1952.
 They shared joint custody of their two children.

 On June 30, 1960, Peter married his secretary Beverly Mater (b.
 1935).
 They had one daughter together, Elizabeth, in January 1961.
 Peter and Beverly lived with their daughter at the Folger mansion located in Woodside, California until 1974 when they moved to a newly built home on Roberta Drive.
-The murder of his eldest daughter, Abigail Anne, in Los Angeles, California, on August 9, 1969, was said to have lessened Peter's desire to continue living at the Woodside estate, where she grew up.
+The murder of his elder daughter, Abigail Anne, in Los Angeles, California, on August 9, 1969, was said to have lessened Peter's desire to continue living at the Woodside estate, where she grew up.